 Human Services

 Information Technology

-Natural Resources

 Planning

+Town Clerk

 Town Manager

 Treasurer/Tax Collector

-Watershed Nitrogen Management

 Zoning Board of Appeals

 Department of Public Works

 The Mashpee Department of Public Works (DPW) is responsible for public roads, bikeways, solid waste and recycling, cemeteries, public building maintenance, and recreational facilities.
 The DPW works with all Town departments, regionally with surrounding Towns, the Cape Cod Commission, and statewide with various state agencies, including Mass DOT.
 The DPW facility is located at 350 Meetinghouse Road and is the oldest of the municipal buildings dating back to 1985.
 The current facility does not have adequate space for the current DPW needs.
 Vehicles and equipment lack adequate indoor storage and thus are not protected from the weather.
 These conditions increase vehicle wear and necessitate more frequent replacement.
 The Department usually replaces work vehicles every seven years, depending on wear and tear.
 A garage at the facility is used to maintain all Town equipment.
 The DPW is responsible for all custodial functions and has a staff of four to maintain all 13 Town buildings.
 The Department currently lacks a bucket truck vehicle and a large dump truck, often contracting out for tree maintenance work and other work that requires these vehicles.
 The Town also contracts out for road paving functions, as they do not have that equipment in-house.
 As Mashpee has developed over the years, the need for new roads, recreational facilities, and services has increased.
 The DPW’s resources have not kept pace, making it more challenging for the Department to maintain a high level of service to residents.
 Chapter 10, Water and Coastal Resources, offers additional information on the water supply and wastewater management by the Department of Public Works.